How to Open a Marijuana Dispensary in Oregon

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

-What to Expect in the Process
+What To Expect in the Process

-The application process is outlined in the OLCC Division 25 Section 845-025-1030.
+OLCC Division 25 Section 845-025-1030 outlines the license application process.
 You can expect to:

 - Submit your business forms to the Commission